illia1008/Meet/README.md

 ## Feature 2: Show/Hide Event Details
-As a user, I should be able to toggle event details on and off, so that I can quickly access or hide more information as needed without cluttering the screen.
+As a user, I should be able to toggle event details on and off so that I can view more or less information as needed.

-### Scenario 1: User toggles event details on
+### Scenario 1: An event element is collapsed by default
-**Given** I am on the events page
+**Given** the user is on the events page
+**When** the page loads
+**Then** each event's details should be collapsed by default

+### Scenario 2: User can expand an event to see details
+**Given** the event details are collapsed
-**When** I click on the "Show Details" button for an event
-**Then** I should see the event details expanded for that event
+**When** the user clicks on the "Show Details" button for an event **Then** the event details should expand to show additional information

-### Scenario 2: User toggles event details off
+### Scenario 3: User can collapse an event to hide details
-**Given** I am viewing expanded event details for an event
+**Given** the event details are expanded
-**When** I click on the "Hide Details" button for that event
-**Then** I should see the event details collapsed for that event
+**When** the user clicks on the "Hide Details" button for an event **Then** the event details should collapse to hide the information

 ## Feature 3: Specify Number of Events
-As a user, I should be able to specify the number of events I want to see, so that I can customize my event list to fit my needs or device screen size.
+As a user, I should be able to control the number of events displayed so that I can customize my view.

+### Scenario 1: When user hasn’t specified a number, 32 events are shown by default
+**Given** the user hasn’t specified the number of events **When** the events page loads
+**Then** 32 events should be displayed by default

-### Scenario: User specifies a number of events to display
+### Scenario 2: User can change the number of events displayed
-**Given** I am on the events page
+**Given** the user is on the events page
-**When** I select "5" from the "Number of Events" dropdown
+**When** the user selects a different number from the "Number of Events" dropdown **Then** the page should update to display the chosen number of events
-**Then** I should see only 5 events displayed on the page

 ## Feature 4: Use the App When Offline

-As a user, I should be able to use the app while offline, so that I can access my event details even without an internet connection.
+As a user, I should be able to access previously viewed data while offline so that I can still use the app without an internet connection.

-### Scenario: User accesses app while offline
+### Scenario 1: Show cached data when there’s no internet connection
-**Given** I am offline
+**Given** the user is offline
-**When** I open the events app
+**When** the user opens the app
-**Then** I should see the events list I last viewed before going offline And I should not see a "no internet connection" error
+**Then** the app should display the last available list of events from the cache

+### Scenario 2: Show error when user changes search settings (city, number of events)
+**Given** the user is offline
+**When** the user tries to change search settings (e.g., city, number of events) **Then** the app should display an error message indicating that there’s no internet connection

 ## Feature 5: Add an App Shortcut to the Home Screen
-As a user, I should be able to add a shortcut to the app on my home screen, so that I can easily access the app without opening my browser or searching for it.
+As a user, I should be able to add the app to my home screen for quicker access.

-### Scenario: User adds app shortcut to home screen
+### Scenario 1: User can install the MEET app as a shortcut on their device home screen
-**Given** I am using the app in a supported mobile browser
-**When** I click on the "Add to Home Screen" button
-**Then** I should see a confirmation that the app has been added to my home screen
+**Given** the user is using a supported mobile browser **When** the user clicks on the "Add to Home Screen" button **Then** the app should be installed as a shortcut on their device’s home screen

 ## Feature 6: Display Charts Visualizing Event Details
-As a user, I should be able to view charts that visualize event details, so that I can better understand trends and insights from the event data at a glance.
+As a user, I should be able to view charts that summarize event data for quick insights.

-### Scenario: User views charts visualizing event details
+### Scenario 1: Show a chart with the number of upcoming events in each city
-**Given** I am viewing the event details page
-**When** I scroll to the "Charts" section
+**Given** the user is viewing the event details page **When** the user scrolls to the "Charts" section **Then** a chart should display the number of upcoming events in each city
-Then I should see charts visualizing the event details, such as attendance and time trends